Our goal is to give everyone

 As one of the founding fathers of Fellesverkstedet, he launched and ran the workshop's first incarnation, the silkscreen studio Automaton, together with Graham.
 He has been a crucial driving force from before Fellesverkstedets infancy, building it strategically and patiently over time.

 Erling split his time for several years between Barcelona and Oslo but is now settled back in Oslo.
 When he's not with us or working on one of his projects, such as publishing artist books on Armadillo, he works as a freelance illustrator and does commisioned printing for a wide range of artists.

-Siemen co-manages digital manufacturing together with Jack.
+Siemen co-manages digital manufacturing together with Jack and Matthew.
 He is a talented product designer with a Master of Art from Luca School of Art in Gent, Belgium.
-Siemen was Jens Dyvik's intern at his design studio in 2014.
 To our great fortune he moved from Belgium to Norway in 2015, and learned norwegian in no-time.
 With his friendly and calm attitude, he makes the users feel comfortable handling the CNC-mill.
 Siemen is a You've-got-this kind of guy.